-You can contact Bourne Digital by completing our contact form or calling 01202 677557 to arrange an appointment.
+You can contact Bourne Digital by calling 01202 677557 to arrange an appointment.
 We look forward to hearing from you.

 Before clients are accepted on the course, they will be asked to take part in a phone assessment, to gauge their suitability for the programme.